COURSES OFFERED

 Nurse Aide

 This is a 2-week course.
-After successful completion of the exams one receives an Internationally recognised certificate which expires after 3 years.
-One is encouraged to do a three months attachment.
+After successful completion of the exams, one receives an Internationally recognised certificate that expires after 3 years.
+Participants are encouraged to do a three-month attachment.

 Ambulance Technician (AT)

-This is a 5 weeks course.
+This is a 5-week course.
 The participant should have:

 -